smark-1/django-developmentEmailDashboard/readme.md

 fixed bug where deleting inbox creates does not exist error

+### 2.0.1
+fixed bug where when zroya init fails to send email notification it raises 500 error now ignores it

+### 2.0.2
+when zroya init fails to load still tries to send notification

 ## still left to do
 * amazing documentation
 * 100% testing coverage